hyhong-code/monsters-relodex/readme.md

-Learn the basics of React from this little toy project.
+Learnt the basics of React from this little toy project.